ForstaLabs/forsta-translation-bot/README.md

 Forsta Translation Bot
 ========

-This repository is based on a Node.js-based Forsta end-to-end-encrypted messaging client.
+This repository is built from Forsta's [end-to-end-encrypted messaging bot template](https://github.com/ForstaLabs/messaging-bot).
-It allows for autonomous receipt, processing, storage, and/or transmission of messaging data to perform some useful task.
+The Forsta messaging-bot provides for for autonomous receipt, processing, storage, and transmission of messaging data in conjunction with the Forsta web messenger and iPhone/Android apps.
+Please fork it or one of our several projects based off of it!

-This bot is used as a translator for threads.
-Upon initial setup you associate the bot with a user by giving their credentials to the bot.
-For example, as org administrator you might create a new user called '@translation.bot' and use them as the bot.
+This particular bot is used as a translator for threads.
+Upon initial setup you create a new the bot user named 'translation.bot' and storing their address and authentication token in a database.
-Once the user is associated with the bot, all messages sent to that user will be forwarded to the bot and subsequently processed.
+This will cause all messages sent to that user to be forwarded to the bot and subsequently processed.

 Once you have assigned a user to the bot you can simply /add that user to your thread and configure it by @mentioning it. (e.g. @translation.bot language spanish).
-Once configured the bot will translate each incoming message to the language using Google Translate to the language of your choice.
+Once configured the bot will translate each message on that thread to the language of your choice and reply to the message with a translation.

 Bot commands:
 ```